sjdv1982/cloudless/README.md

 TODO: create rpbs/cloudless conda package.
 TODO: make a seamless-cloudless Docker compose script with rpbs/cloudless and rpbs/seamless-cli in it.
+The above will be an alternative installation.

 - Pull the Seamless Docker image (`docker pull rpbs/seamless`)

 - Create a new Python environment with seamless-cli in it:
-`conda create -n cloudless -c rpbs -c conda-forge seamless-cli -y && conda activate cloudless`
+`conda create -n cloudless -c rpbs -c conda-forge python=3.10 seamless-cli -y && conda activate cloudless` Alternatively, Cloudless can also run from the Seamless development conda environment.

 - Install Cloudless dependencies.
 They are currently in meta.yaml.